×

 What do expats find most challenging?

 "Expats in Enoshima often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and while some locals speak English, it is not widely spoken outside of major cities.
 Another challenge is understanding and adhering to the numerous social norms and etiquette rules that are deeply ingrained in Japanese culture.
 These can range from how to properly exchange business cards, to the correct way to bathe in a public bathhouse, to the expectation of gift-giving in certain situations.
 The work culture in Japan can also be a challenge for expats.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking vacations.
 This can be a stark contrast to the work-life balance that expats are used to in their home countries.
 Additionally, the concept of "omotenashi" or Japanese hospitality can be difficult for expats to fully grasp.
 This cultural concept involves anticipating the needs of others and providing service without expectation of reward.
 While it is highly valued in Japan, it can be seen as overly formal or even intrusive by those unfamiliar with the culture.
 Finally, adjusting to the food can also be a challenge for some expats.
 While Japanese cuisine is internationally renowned, it is also quite different from Western food.
-Some expats may struggle with the prevalence of seafood, the use of unfamiliar ingredients, and the different methods of preparation and presentation," remarked one expat living in Enoshima, Japan.
+Some expats may struggle with the prevalence of seafood, the use of unfamiliar ingredients, and the different methods of preparation and presentation," wrote a member in Enoshima.

 Is there a lot of crime in Enoshima?